 A captive provides many benefits to its parent company or business owner including risk mitigation, asset protection, security from creditors and increased profits.
 As such, a captive can form the backbone of a comprehensive ERM approach as outlined above.
 A captive primarily insures its parent company or related companies.
 Hence, the parent company is able to purchase insurance from its captive.
 In the early years of owning a captive, a business can insure risks that third party insurers will not insure or risks where the cost to insure with a third party is prohibitive.

 These are risks that many businesses regularly face and informally self-insure.
 Which means that if an event occurs, the business “bites the bullet,” often taking a loss, laying off workers and possibly facing partial or total closure.
 With ERM and a captive insurance company in place, businesses can formally insure risks not normally insured by third party insurers.

 Premiums are paid from the parent company to the captive.
 Captive reserves can be translated into virtually any other type of asset (some domiciles have restrictions).
 Hence, premiums paid to the captive are in effect a “transfer of wealth” and are protected from the parent company’s creditors and lawsuits.

 For this reason (additional insurance protection, insurance company taxation and reserve accumulation), a captive insurance company is quite often a successful and profitable “second business.”

-Watch our latest webinar on captive insurance – Click Here
+Watch our latest webinar on captive insurance for middle-market companies – Click Here